 Brittney and her pup, Shawty (“Shorty” with a southern twang), tackle DIY motorcycle maintenance in their own garage together.

-In this do it yourself (DIY) section, we’ve been covering simple, affordable check-ups you can easily perform yourself that will keep your motorcycle safe and running well.
-You can find your bike’s regular service intervals and other important bike-specific information in what we like to call M.O.M., or your motorcycle owner’s manual.
+In WRN's do it yourself (DIY) section, we cover simple, affordable check-ups you can easily perform yourself that will keep your motorcycle safe and running well.
+You can find your bike’s service intervals and important bike-specific information in what we like to call M.O.M.
+That's your motorcycle owner’s manual.
 M.O.M. always has the answer!

-In this article we will cover one of the most important parts of your motorcycle — tires.
-Your bike’s tires are the only things that make contact with the road when you’re riding, so it’s important to take good care of them.
+In this article we will cover one of the most important parts of your bike—tires.
+Your motorcycle tires are the only things that make contact with the road when you’re riding, so it’s important to take good care of them.

 Punctures can be present without a leak and are hard to notice without a good inspection.